 The Lifespan TR4000i folding treadmill is a runner’s model that sports a hefty motor, a big running deck, and several weight loss, healthy living, sports training, and heart rate control programs.

-A multi-color LCD display shows readouts plus the exercise profile.
+A blue backlit 6" LCD display shows readouts plus the exercise profile.
 Workout programs of the Lifespan TR4000i folding treadmill include 5 weight loss, 5 healthy living (Pyramid Climb, Plateau Climb, Ladder, Uphill Interval), 7 sports training, 2 Custom User, and 2 MyZone Heart Rate Control workouts.
 Each program can be used at 3 different intensity levels.